-“Assessment of Rural Library Professionals’ Role in Community Engagement in the Southern and Central Appalachian Region: Mobilization from Change Agents to Community Anchors” (CA2CA@SCA-RL) at the University of Tennessee’s (UT) School of Information Sciences (SIS), led by Dr. Bharat Mehra, PI, Dr. Vandana Singh, co-PI, and Scott Sikes, Graduate Research Assistant, is a one-year planning proposal (Continuing Education Project Type) that meets the requirements specified in the IMLS’ Laura Bush 21st Century Librarian– FY 2017 Guidelines (Community Anchors Project Category).
-The project began on July 1, 2017 and will end on June 30, 2018.
+“Assessment of Rural Library Professionals’ Role in Community Engagement in the Southern and Central Appalachian Region: Mobilization from Change Agents to Community Anchors” (CA2CA@SCA-RL) at the University of Tennessee’s (UT) School of Information Sciences (SIS), led by Dr. Bharat Mehra and Dr. Vandana Singh, is a one-year planning proposal (Continuing Education Project Type) that meets the requirements specified in the Institute of Museum and Library Services’ Laura Bush 21st Century Librarian– FY 2017 Guidelines (Community Anchors Project Category).
+The project began on July 1, 2017, and will end on June 30, 2019.

-Project personnel will partner with state, county, university, and other types of libraries in the Southern and Central Appalachian (SCA) region to research community engagement efforts and create a strategic action plan for rural libraries to further community-centered activities and processes.
-Based on quantitative and qualitative feedback collected from rural library staff about their perspectives and experiences in community engagement processes, project personnel will develop a Community Engagement Framework & Strategic Action Plan in collaboration with an advisory board of library professionals who will provide feedback in project planning, design, and implementation.
-Participating partners represented in the advisory board (amongst others) include: 1) Blount County Public Library, Maryville, Tennessee; 2) Clinch River Regional Library, Clinton, Tennessee; 3) Library of Virginia, Richmond, Virginia; 4) Sevier County Public Library System, Sevierville, Tennessee; and 5) Wiggins Memorial Library, Buies Creek, North Carolina.
+Project personnel is partnering with state, county, university, and other types of libraries in the Southern and Central Appalachian (SCA) region to research community engagement efforts and create a strategic action plan for rural libraries to further community-centered activities and processes.
+Based on quantitative and qualitative feedback collected from rural library staff about their perspectives and experiences in community engagement processes, the team is developing a Community Engagement Framework & Strategic Action Plan in collaboration with an advisory board of library professionals who are providing feedback in project planning, design, and implementation.

 Proposal activities build on insights developed during previous IMLS grants to UT-SIS that involved 1) training rural library paraprofessionals in the SCA region to become change agents while completing an online master’s degree with a specially-tailored curriculum focusing on information technology and rural management and 2) exploring the role played by rural public libraries in small business economic development and revitalization in Tennessee.
-This grant will assess and analyze in a bigger conceptual and geographical context SCA rural libraries’ community engagement in various spheres of activities (e.g., agriculture support, diversity, education, environment, health, law and justice, manufacturing, information technology, youth and other groups), including the economy.
+This grant assesses and analyzes in a bigger conceptual and geographical context SCA rural libraries’ community engagement in various spheres of activities (e.g., agriculture support, diversity, education, environment, health, law and justice, manufacturing, information technology, youth, and other groups), including the economy.

-This planning grant will help the research team continue to support rural Appalachian librarians and others as they extend their roles to make a difference in the economic, social, and cultural fabric of the region in various community-centered domains.
-By focusing on the case environment of the SCA region, the research team will examine how to develop valuable resources and share best practices for a systematic and strategic approach to reach out to communities and mobilize rural librarians as community anchors.
+This planning grant is helping the research team continue to support rural Appalachian librarians and others as they extend their roles to make a difference in the economic, social, and cultural fabric of the region in various community-centered domains.
+By focusing on the case environment of the SCA region, the research team is examining how to develop valuable resources and share best practices for a systematic and strategic approach to reach out to communities and mobilize rural librarians as community anchors.